Clinical Development Strategy In Rare Diseases

 Patient recruitment and retention

-Patient recruitment and retention are another consideration in the clinical industry, as most of the trials fail in successfully recruiting patients and retaining them and prolongs the trial duration to many years.
+Patient recruitment and retention are another consideration in the clinical industry, as most of the trials fail in successfully recruit patients and retaining them and prolonging the trial duration to many years.

 It is mainly due to a lack of proper strategic planning and execution.
 Patient recruitment is a point of concern even before designing a trial as the trial design determines the number of patients and the type of patients required for a clinical trial.

-- Planning a country is a part of a strategy for patient recruitment where developed countries like the USA & Europe have many access points for patient recruitment such as applications, organizations database, websites, various portals that provide rare disease patient information.
+- Part of the strategy for patient recruitment involves selecting a country.
+Developed countries like the USA and Europe offer numerous access points for patient recruitment.
+These include applications, organizational databases, websites, and various portals that provide information on rare disease patients.

 - Another solution to this challenge is to use real-time patient data and physicians’ notes from electronic health records (EHRs) to model various recruitment scenarios,